3drobotics/FWLoad/README.md

 Pixhawk may be a bare board without any isolated IMUs.
 The reference Pixhawk should have no microSD.

+## OS Tweaks

+`sudo dmesg -n 1` is added to `/etc/rc.local` to suppress the message `This device cannot do calls on its own.
+It is not a modem.`.

 ### Test Jig

 The test jig is assumed to have two servos in a gimbal